Digital Nomad Life in Malaysia

 What are the pros and cons of living in Malaysia?

 "Expats and digital nomads often appreciate the low cost of living in Malaysia, as well as the diverse culture and cuisine.
 They also enjoy the tropical climate and the fact that English is widely spoken.
 On the other hand, some expats and digital nomads may find the bureaucracy and red tape in Malaysia to be frustrating, as well as the lack of reliable public transportation.
-Additionally, the humidity can be oppressive for some," said one foreigner in Malaysia.
+Additionally, the humidity can be oppressive for some," explained one digital nomad living in Malaysia.

-"There are multiple racial cultures, very positive experience regarding diverse life styles: customs, foods, religious expressions," remarked one member in Penang.
+"There are multiple racial cultures, very positive experience regarding diverse life styles: customs, foods, religious expressions," said one member in Penang.

 About the Author